LucCote/IoT_Traffic/README.md

 ## Usage Instructions

-Execute the following command from the `iot-inspector` directory to start capturing packets and displaying traffic information in a web interface:
+Execute the following command from the `iot-inspector` directory to start capturing packets and displaying traffic information in a web interface.
+The `tmux` command opens a new tmux window and allows the packet capture to continue running after you close the ssh session.

 ```
+$ tmux
-$ sudo ../start.sh [output_directory]
+$ sudo ../start.sh [output_directory] [pcap_filename]
 ```

-This will start capturing packets on the wireless interface of the Raspberry Pi and saving pcap files to `output_directory` (which may be a remote directory).
+This will start capturing packets on the wireless interface of the Raspberry Pi and saving pcap files to `output_directory/pcap_filename.pcap`.
+Use the command `[ctrl-b] d` to exit the tmux window.